chesapeake-college/library-search-widget/README.md

 # library-search-widget
-OneSearch (Ebsco Discovery Search) widget
+OneSearch (Ebsco Discovery Search) and catalog search widget for the library website, portal, etc.